mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.10/index.md

    - DC/OS CLI 0.4.x and 0.5.x use a different structure for the location of configuration files.
 DC/OS CLI 0.4.x has a single configuration file, which by default is stored in `~/.dcos/dcos.toml`.
 DC/OS CLI 0.5.x has a configuration file for each connected cluster, which by default are stored in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
    - DC/OS CLI 0.5.x introduces the `dcos cluster setup` command to configure a connection to a cluster and log into the cluster.
-   - **Note:**
   -  Updating to the DC/OS CLI 0.5.x and running any CLI command triggers conversion from the old to the new configuration structure.

-     - _After_ you call `dcos cluster setup`, (or after conversion has occurred), if you attempt to update the cluster configuration using a `dcos config set` command, the command prints a warning message saying the command is deprecated and cluster configuration state may now be corrupted.
+  If you attempt to update the cluster configuration using a `dcos config set` command after using `dcos cluster setup` or converting to DC/OS CLI 0.5.x, the command prints a warning message saying the command is deprecated and that cluster configuration state might now be corrupted.

-  - If you have the `DCOS_CONFIG` environment variable configured:
+  If you have the `DCOS_CONFIG` environment variable configured:
-    - After conversion to the new configuration structure, `DCOS_CONFIG` is no longer honored.
+    - _After+ conversion to the new configuration structure, `DCOS_CONFIG` is no longer honored.
     - _Before_ you call `dcos cluster setup`, you can change the configuration pointed to by `DCOS_CONFIG` using `dcos config set`.
 This command prints a warning message saying the command is deprecated and recommends using `dcos cluster setup`.

-  - CLI modules are cluster-specific and stored in `~/.dcos/clusters/<cluster_id>/subcommands`.
+  CLI modules are cluster-specific and stored in `~/.dcos/clusters/<cluster_id>/subcommands`.
 Therefore you must install a CLI module for each cluster.
 For example, if you connect to cluster 1, and install the Spark module, then connect to cluster 2 which is also running Spark, Spark CLI commands are not available until you install the module for that cluster.

 ### GUI
 The GUI sidebar tabs have been updated to offer a more intuitive experience.